saurabh260120/IRIS-RoR-Bootcamp-2021/ESSENTIAL_GIT.md

 ## Setting Up Local Workspace

 - Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-- Once you are done setting up git, you will need to fork this repo & work on your forked repo.
+- Once you are done setting up Git, you will need to fork this repo & work on your forked repo.
 You can follow the [official docs](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) to learn how to fork a repo.

 - Clone and change directory into the repository